 How Much Does It Cost to File a Divorce?

 Most couples stand firmly behind their decisions to divorce no matter the cost, but knowing what to expect on a financial level can help prepare them for the weeks and months to come.
 While each divorce case is unique and will cost couples different amounts depending on their assets and settlements, the cost to file a case is more predictable.
-Look at the state you’re filing in, basic court fees, and the chances of needing a lawyer’s assistance to determine how much filing your divorce case might cost.
+Look at the state you’re filing in, basic court fees, and the chances of needing assistance from a Sacramento family lawyer to determine how much filing your divorce case might cost.

 Cost to File for Divorce in California